maxpenner/DECT-NR-Plus-SDR/lib/include/dectnrp/apps/README.md

-Utilities classes and function specific for the apps in the top-level folder.
+Utility classes and functions specific for apps in the top-level folder apps/.